What We Have Learned So Far

 In previous articles, we have discussed the dividend payout ratio, free cash flow, Z-Score and Return on Invested Capital (ROIC).
 All of these metrics are used as a way to evaluate stocks against their peer group, but also against themselves at different points in time.

 When we have narrowed a company down against its peers, it is then time to evaluate the stock against itself at different points in time.
-Doing this can help us to determine if a stock is selling at a reasonable price.
+Doing this can help us to determine if a stock is currently trading at a reasonable price.
 If it is, we may want to invest.
 If not, but we are still interested in the company as an investment, we will set our buy price and put it on the watch list.
 Patience is a valuable asset in dividend growth investing!

 How To Use Average Dividend Yield

 One of the greatest ways to evaluate a dividend stock against itself is to determine the average dividend yield that that stock has paid over the past number of years.
 If the stock has a higher than average yield, compared to its own historical average, then it may indicate that it is a better time to purchase shares (all other factors being equal).